lcouper/MosquitoThermalAdaptation/Analysis/README.md

 - Following pipeline from Shocket et al. 2020: https://github.com/mshocket/Six-Viruses-Temp
 using R2jags package
 - Using uniform priors.
 Then using leave-one-out approach (using all other populations)
 - Fit either symmetric, quadratic or asymmetric, Brière functions to the temperature-trait data.
-(Visually inspect data for that trait to determine which to use.)
+Visually inspect data for that trait to determine which to use, but previously:
-Previously:

-Biting rate (inverse of gonotrophic cycle length (i.e., time between bloodfeed and egg-laying): Briere Eggs per gonotrophic cycle: Briere
+-   Briere: Biting rate (inverse of gonotrophic cycle length (i.e., time between bloodfeed and egg-laying), eggs per gonotrophic cycle, development rate
-Probability egg to adult survival: Quadratic Development rate (1/days): Briere
+-   Quadratic: Probability egg to adult survival, adult lifespan
-Adult lifespan: Quadratic

-Briere: cT(T–T0)sqrt(Tm−T)
-Quadratic: -c(T–T0)(T–Tm))
-where c = positive rate constant, T0 = Tmin, Tm = Tmax
+- Equations (c = positive rate constant, T0 = Tmin, Tm = Tmax):
+-     Briere: cT(T–T0)sqrt(Tm−T)        Quadratic: -c(T–T0)(T–Tm))

 ## Currently working on ##